Family Advocacy Clinic

 A large percentage of domestic violence incidents happen at home, and each year more than 3 million children witness domestic violence in their homes.
 For these reasons, domestic violence is a focus of family law work done in the Family Advocacy Clinic (FAC).

-The weekly clinic seminar covers the development of lawyering skills such as interviewing, counseling, case theory development, negotiation, oral advocacy, and the application of ethical rules to practice in the complex arena of families in crisis.
-One of the main goals of the FAC is for student attorneys to learn and develop insight into the process of lawyering, using family and poverty law as the paradigm for this learning.
+Weekly seminar: the FAC includes a two-hour per week seminar and will cover preparation for direct client representation, focusing on family law practice rules and norms.
+Student attorneys also will work on developing effective lawyering skills such as interviewing, counseling, case theory development, negotiation, oral advocacy, and applying ethical rules to families in crisis.
+In addition, student attorneys will engage in critical reflection of their performance and explore individual professional identity.
+One of the FAC’s main goals is for student attorneys to learn and develop insight into the process of lawyering, using family and poverty law as a paradigm for learning.
+Journals encouraging self-reflection will be required starting in October.